scrapinghub/spidermon/docs/source/settings.rst

 -------------------------------------
 Default: ``-1``

-If zero, all levels of nested dictionaries will have their cover computed.
+If -1, all levels of nested dictionaries will have their cover computed.

 If larger than -1, field coverage will be computed for that many levels of nested dictionaries.